 - chronic or acute uterine bleeding

 - digestive issues due to a Chinese Medicine diagnosis of “cold” or qi deficiency

 What does moxibustion therapy look like?

-The biggest thing you will notice about moxibustion therapy is the smell from burning the mugwort.
-Some people like the earthy smell, but others can find it intense.
-(I find the smell as intense as burning sage or certain kinds of incense.)
+The most noticeable thing about moxibustion therapy is the smell from burning mugwort.
+Some people like the earthy smell, others can find it intense.
+I find the smell as intense as burning sage or certain kinds of incense.

-In my practice, I use two different kinds of moxibustion: traditional moxa sticks and smokeless moxa sticks.
-The biggest difference between the two is that the traditional variety smokes a lot and the smokeless variety produces much less smoke.
+In my practice, I use two kinds of moxibustion: traditional moxa sticks and smokeless moxa sticks.
+The biggest difference between the two is that the traditional variety produces a lot of smoke; and the smokeless variety produces much less smoke.
 I use the smokeless variety in my office since my office-mates don’t love the smell.
-I will sometimes send my patients home with the traditional variety if they are up to it, since it can be a little more effective.
+If patients are up for it, I will send them home with the traditional variety since it can be a little more effective.

 Typically during a treatment, I insert the acupuncture needles first.
 Then, I use moxa on specific acupuncture points based on the patient’s diagnosis.
-With the stick form of moxa (either smokeless or traditional), I hold the moxa 1 1/2 – 2 inches away from the skin until the area gently warms and the skin slightly turns pink from the heat.
+I hold the moxa 1 1/2 to 2 inches away from the skin until the area gently warms and the skin turns slightly pink from the heat.
 The moxa never touches the skin, instead it is the smoke from the moxa that warms the skin.
 Once an area is sufficiently warmed, I move to the next point.
-The total treatment can be anywhere from 5-20 minutes depending on the number of points indicated, the patient’s diagnosis, and if we are using any specific protocols that require a specific amount of time (like in supporting pregnant mothers whose babies are in breech position, we apply the moxibustion for a minimum of 10 minutes to a specific point on each toe.
+The total treatment can be anywhere from 5-20 minutes.
+If we are supporting pregnant people with babies in breech position, we apply the moxibustion for a minimum of 10 minutes to a specific point on each toe.

 Does it hurt?
 Any side effects?

-The warmth from moxibustion can feel very soothing and cozy to patients who need it.
-Sometimes, the sensation can get hot, even though the moxa never touches the skin.
-I am constantly asking my patient for feedback during the treatment.
-Since I am holding the moxa stick over the patient, I can simply lift the moxa away and the sensation returns to normal.
+The warmth from moxibustion can feel very soothing and cozy.
+Sometimes the sensation can get hot, even though the moxa never touches the skin.
+During the treatment, I communicate with the patient for feedback on the level of warmth.
+If the moxibustion starts to feel too hot, I simply lift the moxa stick away from the skin and the sensation returns to normal.

 Some people find that moxa increases their energy.
 If it’s done too late at night, some people have difficulty falling asleep.
 In this case, we would recommend to use the moxa in the morning so that patients can fall asleep easily at night.

-There’s always the possibility of burning the skin with moxa.
+There’s always the possibility of burning the skin with moxibustion.
 Since I am present during the treatment at all times, the risk is very low.
 I have found that doing moxa on oneself can be a little trickier and small burns can happen, especially if distracted.
 If possible, have someone else administer it.
-(I can say from my own experience, don’t do moxa on yourself while watching tv.
-I have two tiny scars from doing moxa for the wrist pain I had from taking a lot of notes during acupuncture school.
-The moxa was super helpful, but ten years later I can still see the tiny scar the size of a pin head.)

 What are the effects?